 Being familiar with prison protocol was in my favor.
 Those weekly twelve-step meetings gave me an upper hand on what I could and could not wear, as well as what I could bring inside with me.
 Although I had never been incarcerated myself, I had something much more valuable in common with the female inmates.
-I was there to give them hope.
-If not all of them a little bit of hope, then at least one of them a lot of hope.
+I was there to give them hope, if not all of them a little bit of hope, then at least one of them a lot of hope.
 Hope came in real form: me!
-With my physical scars and a story for each one, I shared how my former life as a heroin addict had its one and only purpose, in my eyes, and that was to show other alcohol and drug-addicted women they do not have to live that way any more.
+With my physical scars and a story for each one, I shared how my former life as a heroin addict had its one and only purpose, in my eyes, and that was to show other alcohol and drug-addicted women that they do not have to live that way any more.

 My desire to intern at this prison, I told the Chaplain, was to carry a message of hope two days a week in four group sessions.
 I started the following week.
 My hopes were high to help many, but reality proved otherwise.
 My groups dwindled and participation lessened; however, I do know I helped change one inmate’s life.
-I rallied on her behalf to the Department of Social Services, as well as her attorney for this particular inmate’s fight to keep her parental rights of her 3-year old son.
+I rallied on her behalf to the Department of Social Services as well as her attorney for this particular inmate’s fight to keep her parental rights of her 3-year old son.
 She won.
-It was simple to me: an inmate working hard to rehabilitate herself—which she was—does not need to lose her rights as a mother…leave those cases up to those inmates who have no desire to get better and believe me I encountered many of those during my internship.
+It was simple to me: An inmate working hard to rehabilitate herself—which she was—does not need to lose her rights as a mother…leave those cases up to those inmates who have no desire to get better, and believe me, I encountered many of those during my internship.

 At the end of my internship, I was exhausted mentally and emotionally.
 My dreams of carrying hope almost turned me into a cynic.
 It is sad but true.
 However, what I gained from this internship is perhaps my most important life lesson learned to this date—approach everything you seek with an open mind and let go of any expectations.